 |This Device :||Version 5.00 (ReL 2018-8-01)|

 Firmware not found on device RAM

 After clicking on the download button, please wait for the next screen to appear as follow.
 The response depends on the current internet speed.
 On newer firmware versions, the Upgrade button is only shown when the firmware has passed verification.

 In this option, you need to first download a firmware from our website and manually upload it to the EZhotspot Extender.
 Every uploaded firmware uploaded is then verified by theEZhotspot Extender to ensure the firmware is correct and not courrupted.

 Manually flash firmware No file uploaded

-This menu allows you to enabled or disable the LED.
+This menu allows you to enable or disable the LED.

 The Keep Internet Alive feature sends out a ping signal and try to fetch a small graphic from Google so the Hotspot service does not disassociate you after a period of inactivity and requires to you to re-logon again.

 Note: Some Hotspot service may require you to re-logon at certain intervals despite activity.

 Note: If you are on a time-based-quota Use-On-Demand Hotspot, do not use Keep Alive signal as it may consume your time quota, though such services are very rare nowadays.